gravish-lab/website/readme.md

 Using Hugo v0.17 to compile, needs an updated version because uses .Scratch variable to increment a counter.

+# Build instructions

+Because I am always forgetting the build steps:

+1. Git commit all changes
+2. Check on local system that page works accordingly using '''hugo server -w'''
+3. Git merge to master (as necessary)
+4. Git push to github
+5. From terminal build static site while in base directory with '''hugo''' command
+6. From terminal run sync shell command '''sync_lab_homepage.sh''' which uses rsync through ssh to update site

 # License

 The material in `/content/` & `/static/` is copyright, Nick Gravish.
 All rights reserved.